Sunday, December 22, 2024

 Because it lacks recombination & thus mutations gathered overtime = loss of genes.
 And yet those handful of genes left are necessities that were spared by design by it's gene regulators which is why it's still active.

-Those handful of genes are in fact all it needs.
-It's a condensed, less excessive X Chromosome.
-And X Chromosome is less cluttered Y Chromosome.
+Thus those handful of genes are in fact all it needs.
+It's a condensed, less excessive, tho albeit relatively less efficient chromosome partner, in contrast to X Chromosome.
+And X Chromosome is less cluttered, more healthy contrast Y Chromosome.

 (for some reason this comment didn't show up the first time i posted it, so i'll post it again)